SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Any type aliases you define are treated as distinct types for the purposes of access control.
 A type alias can have an access level less than or equal to the access level of the type it aliases.
-For example, a private type alias can alias a private, internal, or public type, but a public type alias cannot alias an internal or private type.
+For example, a private type alias can alias a private, internal, file-private, or public type, but a public type alias cannot alias an internal or private type.

 .. note::